Looking Back and Looking Forward

 Joint Council 7 was quick to flex its new muscles, and in the past eight years we’ve built one of the largest organizing, political, and representational programs in Teamster history.
 What have we accomplished?

 We’ve organized nearly 20,000 new members into the Teamsters.

-That effort began first with a campaign Rome initiated to affiliate clerical workers from throughout the the University of California system into our union, which led to the formation of Teamsters Local 2010.
+That effort began first with a campaign Rome initiated to affiliate clerical workers from throughout the University of California system into our union, which led to the formation of Teamsters Local 2010.
 That Local continues to grow and is now organizing at the California State University system as well.

 On the political front, we also went right into action for the November 2010 election.
-Rome started out our campaign in August, visiting over 300 work site political coordinators, shop stewards, and union officers at meetings in Stockton, Sacramento, Fresno, Modesto, and two in the Bay Area.
+Rome started out our campaign in August, visiting over 300 worksite political coordinators, shop stewards, and union officers at meetings in Stockton, Sacramento, Fresno, Modesto, and two in the Bay Area.
 We pulled members off the clock from eight Local unions.
 The team hit over 200 barns from Redding down to San Jose and throughout the Central Valley, distributing information, registering people to vote, and signing up members for DRIVE (Democrat, Republican, Independent Voter Education), the Teamsters Political Action Committee.
 We purchased 14 laptops and installed a phone bank, making almost 10,000 phone calls to members throughout the Joint Council.
-All together, we pulled over 225 volunteer phone and precinct walking shifts.
+Together, we pulled over 225 volunteer phone and precinct walking shifts.
 This translated into big wins at the ballot box on Election Day, and we were just getting warmed up.

 Winning elections means more Teamster jobs